Unboxed-Software/solana-course/content/token22-metadata.md

   };
 ```

-Now we'll create our first instuction - `SystemProgram.createAccount`.
+Now let's create our first on-chain instuction using `SystemProgram.createAccount`.
 To do this we need to know the size of our NFT's mint account.
-We are using two extentions for this, `metadata pointer` and the `metadata` exentions.
-Since the metadata is embedded using the metadata extension, it's variable length.
+Remeber we're using two extentions for our NFT, `metadata pointer` and the `metadata` exentions.
+Additionally, since the metadata is 'embedded' using the metadata extension, it's variable length.
 So we use a combination of `getMintLen`, `pack` and some hardcoded amounts to get our final length.

 Then we call `getMinimumBalanceForRentExemption` to see how many lamports it costs to spin up the account.

-Finally we put everything into the `SystemProgram.createAccount` function to get our first insruction.
+Finally we put everything into the `SystemProgram.createAccount` function to get our first insruction:

 ```typescript
   // 2.
 Allocate the mint